masum-developer/food/README.md

 * In this project I use children props on Auth Provider.

-* In this project I use useState, useEffect hook.
+* In this project I use useState, useEffect, useRef, useLocation hook.

-* In this project I use private route.
+* In this project I use private route to protect route.
 * In this project I use react print to save pdf.

-* In this project I use lazy load to load picture smoothly.
+* In this project I use lazy load to load picture on time.